jh2229/Interactive-Lab-Hub/Lab 1/README.md

 A Pocket-Mine can be color coded and linked to the app and placed in a wallet pocket for the card that is to be tracked.
 The benefit of the Pocket-Mine is that it is small and thin like a coin, so Jeongmin can easily buy multiple Pocket-Mines for multiple cards.

-Also, through the app, the user to customize the duration of the time the Pocket-Mine "allows" for an empty card pocket before the phone screen changes color.

-If ever the app loses track of the sensor because the bluetooth connection is lost (e.g. the wallet is too far away from the pocket), then most likely the user will have lost the wallet, so the phone screen will change color again.

-If the user decides to no longer use a card and keep a card pocket empty in the wallet, the user can remove the Pocket-Mine and use it for another card.

 **Storyboard

 ![image](https://user-images.githubusercontent.com/89954387/132529892-c90049f6-d09b-41bd-a77d-9ba79c042da4.png)